 One review published in the database of abstracts of reviews of effects suggested that walking helped to lower both systolic and diastolic blood pressure.
-Another study published in Hypertension Research found that other method to reduce your blood pressure is by walking ( 10,000 steps a day ).
+Another study published in Hypertension Research found that another method to reduce your blood pressure is by walking ( 10,000 steps a day ).

 Walking for improved sleep

-Studies found that women, ages from 50 to 70 who walked regularly in the morning were most likely to sleep better.
+Studies found that women, ages 50 to 70 who walked regularly in the morning were most likely to sleep better.
 For more information, read our article " The connection between sleep and obesity & ways to manage it."

 Walking for improved bone mass